Home » Kent Brandenburg » How Does Someone Receive the Gift of Faith That Saves? (part two)

 Examples of Reception

 Various people do have available to them in their lifetimes different amounts of revelation.
 The latter areas above received more to different degrees of revelation than the former.
 These examples give evidence of that.
 Furthermore, scripture communicates this same truth through narrative portions that are also authoritative for doctrine.
-One good example, given a lot of space in Acts 10-11, is the centurion.
-The Bible provides a paradigm for this point with the salvation of the centurion.
+One good example, given a lot of space in Acts 10-11, is Cornelius, the centurion.
+The Bible provides a paradigm for this point with the salvation of Cornelius, the centurion.
 One can also point to all those saved through mission endeavors and efforts throughout Acts.

-The centurion shows what happens when someone receives the revelation he has.
+Cornelius shows what happens when someone receives the revelation he has.
 God will give more.
 History also gives many other examples of this.
 Other examples in the Bible show in a negative sense what happens with certain ones who reject the revelation they do have, such as Pharoah in Egypt.
 Certain foreigners, like Nebuchadnezzar and those in the city of Nineveh show God’s mission and mercy mindset.

 The Impediments to Reception